LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 * ``cuda_reduce`` - Reduction policy for use with CUDA execution policies that uses CUDA device synchronization when finalizing reduction value.

-.. ## * ``cuda_reduce_async`` - Reduction policy for use with CUDA execution policies that may not use CUDA device synchronization when finalizing reduction value.

 * ``cuda_reduce_atomic`` - Reduction policy for use with CUDA execution policies that may use CUDA atomic operations in the reduction.

-.. ## * ``cuda_reduce_atomic_async`` - Reduction policy for use with CUDA execution policies that may not use CUDA device synchronization when retrieving final reduction value and which may use CUDA atomic operations in the reduction.